fred-smu/Frederick_Dev/README.md

 update and make user friendly app, to highlight my work done in the bootcamp. it has 3 sections the
-First section is a About giving some detail and background on me. second section is a e-mail to make contact with me third section is a host portfolio highlighting my work
+First section is a About giving some detail and background on me.
+Second section is a e-mail to make contact with me Third section is a host portfolio highlighting my work